FieryCod/holy-lambda/doc/1-02-getting-started.md

 ![aws-console-services-lambda](images/aws-console-services-lambda.png "Select Lambda service")

-If you have several lambda function already, enter `ExampleLambdaFunction` into the filter.
+If you have several Lambda functions already, enter `ExampleLambdaFunction` into the filter.

 ![aws-console-lambda-functions](images/aws-console-lambda-functions.png "Functions overview")

-Select the `ExampleLambdaFunction` link to view the Lambda in detail, including the Clojure code.
+Select the `ExampleLambdaFunction` link to view the Lambda in detail, including access to the Clojure code.

 ### Lambda Code